 Benefits.
 We found that our employees are passionate about investing in their future and retirement so we added a company match to our 401k plan.
 We also found that affordable health plans are important to our people.
 So we have worked creatively at a solution that allows us to offer the same rates to our employees for the last 2 years, despite the overall increasing costs of healthcare.
 The survey tells us that these efforts are getting results.
-We’ve seen our benefits score increase by 7 percentile points since our first deployment in 2009.
+We’ve seen our benefits score increase by 7 percentile points since our first deployment.

 Compensation.
 In early surveys we conducted a competitive analysis of our compensation plans and made improvements to our commission and renewal structures, in addition to implementing a quarterly salary review where salaries are benchmarked against market industry data.
 Our score for compensation is now one of our strengths, and we’ve moved this 4 percentile points across the company.